willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 understand a CNN's prediction.

-There are efforts made to develop techniques to help understand the features learnt by CNNs to aid debugging, but most of these were developed and applied to object detection networks, there is little research to see whether the techniques generalise to networks trained for other tasks such as action recognition.
+There are efforts made to develop techniques to help understand the features learnt by CNNs to aid debugging, but most of these have been developed and tested on object detection networks; there is little research to see whether the techniques generalise to networks trained for other tasks such as action recognition.